danielfleischer/mu-mcp/README.md

 ## Query

-Ask Claude to find emails, e.g. "Find emails with a PDF attachment that were sent last April".
+Ask Claude to find emails, e.g. "Find emails with a PDF attachment that were sent last April", "Show me the email I received from Alice last week", or "Find emails with the subject 'Meeting Notes'".

 ## Development

-- [ ] Adding a tool to view an email.
+- [x] Adding a tool to view an email.
 - [ ] Adding a tool to find and download attachments.